open-scientific/MFMP-THOR/README.md

 In basic mode; the UV and copper oxide will create some browns gas, the bubbler will aerosolise some water molecules, the heat exchanger will create steam and it's vortex aspects will help move the exhaust and intake charges. you may see +20% BHP +20% Torque +5-14 MPG -33% Emmissions, This is great!

 Our initial understanding was the bubbles played a key role and that the UV was to support their lifecycle to ensure they lived long enough to shrink and collapse more often.
 During bubble collapse a plasma state is reached, We understand that if there is enough potential energy that atoms can transmutate into heavier or lighter elements.
-We need to better understand the chemistry and physics and what takes places from the heat exchanger onwards, our understanding is still developing.
+We need to better understand the chemistry and physics and what takes place from the heat exchanger onwards, our understanding is still developing.

 # Goals

-1. Run engine in MBD* configuration with laymans tooling.
+1. [ ] Run engine in MBD* configuration with laymans tooling.
-2. Show reduction in carbon monoxide.
+2. [ ] Show reduction in carbon monoxide.
-3. Increase runtime per x ml of fuel.
+3. [ ] Increase runtime per x ml of fuel.
-4. Prove an effect beyond combustion.
+4. [ ] Prove an effect beyond combustion.
-5. Simplify reactor.
+5. [ ] Simplify reactor to nearer PPD* complexity.